iNeso1984/Algo_Simulator_Svelte/README.md

 # **Big O Visualizer** 🌐
 https://algo-simulator-svelte-qcws.vercel.app/

+An amazing cheat sheet if you want to understand Big O: https://www.bigocheatsheet.com/

 ## **What is Big O Notation?** 🤔
 This is a app I created to understand algorithims for fun.
 This is a simplified version of a bigger topic.